-- 3 pounds brussels sprouts, bottoms trimmed, outer leaves removed, split in half
+- 3 pounds (1.4kg) Brussels sprouts, bottoms trimmed, outer leaves removed, split in half (see note)

 - 8 medium shallots, sliced thinly